 An API is essentially a system that transports a message into a bank, and Authentic can give you the tools required to extract the necessary data from that message and determine what steps are required to complete the request.

-What's more, the technology can provide connections to the relevant systems within the bank that can provide the information required to fulfil the incoming request or transaction.
+What's more, the technology can provide connections to the relevant systems within the bank that can provide the information required to

 Putting this in context of PSD2, the legislative changes will see AISPs requesting data from a number of core systems within banks.
 Similarly, payment requests coming from PISPs will have to engage with banks' card systems or faster payments infrastructure to execute the transaction.